 However, you can attempt to prevent these infections, particularly fungal and parasitic ones, by keeping your dog's living conditions sanitary.

 The treatment will also depend on the underlying condition itself.
-Usually, it consists of ointments or eye drops to treat the inflammation, which is applied directly onto the dog’s eye.
+Usually, it consists of ointments or eye drops to treat the inflammation.

 Additionally, oral medications are often used to reduce the overall inflammation and pain in the dog's body.

 2. Dog Eye Ulcer or Corneal Ulcers